Dreigannadoit/MyJavaFxApp/README.md

 ```

-CalculatorAppLayout.java - Contains all the elemnts of the app and how those are positiones and function
+CalculatorAppLayout.java - Contains all the elemnts of the app and how those are positions and function, should implement Display
 ```
-public class CalculatorAppLayout implements Display {
     // Declare values
     private Text firstNumberLabel;
     private TextField firstNumberField;